Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Milestone 9 - Giant turtle
 - [x] create a turtle model
 - [x] use a [photo](https://commons.wikimedia.org/wiki/Image:Chelonia_mydas_(green_sea_turtle)_(San_Salvador_Island,_Bahamas)_4_(16158070626).jpg?uselang=nl) by [photographer](https://www.flickr.com/people/47445767@N05) as texture
-- [x] and another [photo](https://commons.wikimedia.org/wiki/File:Chelonia_mydas_176500422.jpg) for the flippers and head
+- [x] and another [photo](https://commons.wikimedia.org/wiki/File:Chelonia_mydas_176500422.jpg) for the flippers and head <-- did not go as planned
-- [ ] animate the model, dragging over the sand
+- [x] animate the model, dragging over the sand
 - [ ] use dust to hide flipper-clipping
 - [ ] use tattooed-shader for dragging coloration on terrain
 - [ ] add blunt (=area) and piercing damage types